 We observed earlier in this chapter that light moving from air to glass or to a liquid bends (refracts) toward a normal line that is perpendicular to that surface.
 Also, light moving in a glass or liquid into air bends away from a line that is perpendicular to that surface.
-Use these ideas and discuss with your group members how to predict qualitatively what happens to a laser beam in each of the experiments below.
+Use these ideas to predict qualitatively what happens to a laser beam in each of the experiments below.
 Hint: Do not forget to draw a normal line at the location at which the light beam hits the border of the two media.
 Use a solid glass prism and a hollow glass prism to complete the table that follows.